 Case Study: Spaceships

 Spaceship design, as discussed by Dr. Nick Bradbeer in a presentation at Nine Worlds 2017, provides a great example of some of these principles.

 Spaceships are currently at the experimental phase of maturity, though recent developments are nudging them into the national / megacorp zone.
 They’re very hard to make and get hold of, and they’re not entirely reliable.

 Design-wise, a spaceship can be pretty much any shape you want.
-This creates freedom to make something that reflects the setting and culture you’re working with.
+This allows you the freedom to choose an appearance that reflects the setting and culture you’re working with.

 The big lie for spaceships is usually a faster-than-light drive.
 This is needed to connect together different places in an interstellar setting, and is such a common big lie that most readers will just accept it in some form.

 So the research for spaceship design is a mixture of ship design and cutting edge space technology, combined with whatever design suits your vision.

 Whether you’re writing a vast space opera or a day-after-tomorrow dystopia, convincing technology makes for convincing science fiction.
 And along the way, it can provide you with the inspiration to make deeper, more interesting stories that engage your audience.